-- 3-subject, wide-ruled, spiral-bound notebook (labeled with child's name) - Wide-ruled composition book (labeled with child's name) - A set of wired headphones (please scan QR code for example), placed in a gallon-sized ziploc bag and labeled with child's name on it
+- 2 wide-ruled, spiral-bound notebook (labeled with child's name) - Wide-ruled composition book (labeled with child's name) - A set of wired headphones (please scan QR code for example), placed in a gallon-sized ziploc bag and labeled with child's name on it - Student Agenda Amazon Link here: https://a.co/d/06G35wTU or scan QR code.

-The following items are shared items.
+- \The following items are shared items.
 Please do not label them with your child's name.
-Thank you!
+Thank you!\

-- Pack of glue sticks (any amount)
+- Pack of regular sized glue sticks (any amount)

 - Pack of 24 Crayola crayons

 - Pack of No. 2 Dixon Ticonderoga pencils

 - Pack of black whiteboard markers